aggie-coding-club/Chrome_Calories/README.md

 The Chrome Calories extension should now be available in the top right of the screen!

+Next, generate API keys.
+Find the credentials.js file located at src/js/credentials.js.
+This is where you will put the API keys once you have generated them.

+Edamam:
+* Navigate to https://developer.edamam.com/food-database-api and click the orange Start Now button under the Developer tier.
+* Once you have created an account, log in and click the "Get an API key now!" choice on the gray menu.
+* Click the "View" button.
+* You should see your Application ID and Application Keys.
+Open the credentials.js file.
+Remove each string of Xs under Edamam and copy the ID and key into those spaces.

+Nutritionix:
+* Navigate to https://www.nutritionix.com/business/api and scroll down to the API Pricing Plans part of the page.
+Click the green "Get your API Key" button underneath the Hacker tier.
+* Create an account.
+You may have to wait a few minutes while Nutritionix verifies your email.
+* Click the menu choice "View API Keys".
+* You should see your Application ID and Application Keys.
+Open the credentials.js file.
+Remove each string of Xs under Nutritionix and copy the ID and key into those spaces.

 ### Workflow:
 * Make sure you are on your own branch when you are making changes.
 * Do not edit the build folder!
 Edit the src folder!